lbianchi-zerynth/docs-v3/docs/reference/apps/pages/MachineMonitoring/MachineMonitoring.md

-# Machine Monitoring App
+# Consumption App

-???+ question "How to obtain the Machine Monitoring App?"
+???+ question "How to obtain the Consumption App?"
-    The Machine Monitoring Application is included in the base package of the _Zerynth Industrial IoT & AI Platform_.
+    The Consumption Application is included in the base package of the _Zerynth Industrial IoT & AI Platform_.

-The Machine Monitoring Application enables:
+The Consumption Application enables:

 * States and alarm monitoring of machines;
 * Consumption analysis and monitoring of machines and areas/buildings;
 * Management and planning of machines maintenance.

-The Machine Monitoring App gives an overview of the machines and information about their energy consumption.
+The Consumption App gives an overview of the machines and information about their energy consumption.

 This App is organised into two sections based on the machinery type: